 Tough Chicks by Cece Meng, illustrated by Melissa Suber

 This hilarious book is sure to become one of your favorites.
 Baby chicks are supposed to be cute, quiet, and good.
 But chicks Penny, Polly, and Molly don’t think so.
 They wrestle with worms and race bugs.
 They also dive off the fence after the flies.
 “Make them be good,” say farm animals to the mama hen.
 “They are good,” she replies, but sometimes she worries.
-When farm birds try to teach her daughters basic chicken skills like scratching for grain and clucking, Penny, Polly and Molly sketch tractors, experiment with mud, and study the trajectory of flight.
+When farm birds try to teach her daughters basic chicken skills like scratching for grain and clucking, Penny, Polly, and Molly sketch tractors, experiment with mud, and study the trajectory of flight.
 It all comes home to roost one day when a broken tractor is racing down the hill into a henhouse.
 Who will save the day?
 The tough chicks, of course.
-You will hear, “read it again” from your children the moment you read the last word on the last page.
+You will hear “read it again” from your children the moment you read the last word on the last page.

 The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca

 There weren’t many (any?) female animal scientists in the 1960s, but Temple Grandin didn’t let that bother her.
 After all, she was used to challenges.
-As an autistic child, she was teased, misunderstood and sent away from her family in Boston to live with a relative on a farm in Texas.
+As an autistic child, she was teased, misunderstood, and sent away from her family in Boston to live with a relative on a farm in Texas.

 She went on to earn degrees in psychology and animal science, revolutionized the cattle industry, wrote books, and became a world-renowned speaker.
-The book encourages you to follow your interests, grow at your own pace, and to “keep learning, especially from your mistakes.”
-All great lessons delivered in a fun, bouncy, rhyming prose.
+The book encourages you to follow your interests, grow at your own pace, and “keep learning, especially from your mistakes.”
+All great lessons are delivered in fun, bouncy, rhyming prose.

 Someday by Eileen Spinelli